NoorbashaRoshith/AR_online-Study/README.md

 ## Project Opportunity
 The ed-tech industry produced 65% of all global revenue in 2022 as a result of the explosive expansion.
 The EdTech industry not only offers engaging, adaptable learning and training materials from premier course providers but also aids students in finding better employment possibilities.
+## Project Description
+The purpose of this website who have gain the skills about the online we have provided.
+This have been only offer engaging, adaptin learning and training content videos for free or paid available.
+Courses available like Data Science, Machine Learning, Artificial Intelligence,UI/UX developemnt, Web Development etc.. .
+Also provided 24/7 Live chat,Phone calls availabe for any quires.
 ## Azure technologies used for Project

 - Static web apps